Colons – How to Use them Correctly

 When introducing a list, use the colon if the items aren’t incorporated into the sentence’s flow.

-Take this sentence as an example:
+Take this sentence as an example

 The book store sells three genres: horror, romance, and thriller.

-The book store sells horror, romance, and thriller genres.
+Correct: The book store sells horror, romance, and thriller genres.

-The book store sells: horror, romance, and thriller genres.
+Incorrect: The book store sells: horror, romance, and thriller genres.

 Between independent clauses